 “When I started using Behance a few years ago, my intentions were not to get a million followers; it was to share my work, and it is only recently that my work has been getting a lot of attention.
-I used to feel so

 good when ten people looked at one of my projects; just to know that someone had seen it.
 And now that I get thousands of views, it feels just as good, because I am doing it for the same reason: my passion.

 As for tips: Presentation is everything – showcase your work to its full potential.
 Be a part of the community – people appreciate your work.
 Do them a favour and check out their work too.
 Comment and appreciate.
 Start conversations.
 Make friends.”

-1) Create high-quality, interesting work.
+- Create high-quality, interesting work.
 In the current crowded online world, it has become

 smore difficult to stand out, but good work still catches people’s attention.
-So improve constantly, and share your work continuously (it doesn’t work if you post once and wait to become famous :) )
+So improve constantly, and share your work continuously (it doesn’t work if you post once and wait to become famous).

-2) Connect.
+- Connect.
 Even though it’s made for very specific audience and purpose, Behance is still a social network.
 Reach out to people you admire, make connections and find possible collaborators.
 Posting sincere, constructive comments on other people’s work can be very helpful- after few comments like these, people feel grateful and want to see who YOU are (after all, it’s a community of artists there and they love appreciation!).
 You can build very useful and long-lasting professional relationships in this way and even find new friends.
 You never know who can recommend you for a job one day.
 P.S.
 Please don’t comment like “Nice work, please check out mine at (url)!”
 It doesn’t work like that.
 It annoys people.
 It destroys everything you have said in your comment before and makes you look like a totally egoistic and impolite person.

-3) Provide information about your project.
+- Provide information about your project.
 Use keywords, choose appropriate categories, fill in description… I know it’s boring, but this is how people find you, especially those searching for specific talent to hire for their new job.
 Regarding descriptions – people don’t read a lot online, so try to be short and clear, but adding two or three sentences in the beginning of the project allows the viewers to understand better what they see and again it’s important for those who are looking to hire artists.
 They want to know what it is and what role did you play in the project.
 Was it all done by you or did you collaborate?
 Who did what?

-4) Collaborate.
+- Collaborate.
 Finding another creative whose work you like, and forming a collaboration and creating a project with them on Behance can bring you lots of new viewers and followers.
 You are now not only in front of the eyes of your circle, but also in front of the one of the person you collaborated with.
 Plus, it can be a wonderful creative project to work on, so it’s definitely worth trying!

-5) Be patient and consistent with your updates.
+- Be patient and consistent with your updates.
 It takes time to build a following and get recognition.
 People often ask me how I got so many followers on Behance but they forget to notice that I have been there for six years now, posting my work on ongoing basis and interacting with the community.
 I personally think it’s best to choose what you focus on – you can’t work and update every possible online portfolio site and social media site, because it all takes time and effort if you want to do it properly.
 Focus on Behance if you want to not only show your work, but find new jobs.”

 “Every time you publish a project, you’re not just showcasing your work, you’re showing the world a little bit of yourself as a designer, and your presentation reflects this, so give it personality!”